Maintaining a Warming Ayurvedic Diet in the Warming Months

 Add cooling elements to warm foods

 Top your soups with cooling fresh herbs like dill and cilantro and a dollop of coconut, goat’s milk, or grass-fed dairy’s yogurt.
 Cook with coconut oil rather than sesame oil.
 Try lightly steaming vegetables and proteins.
 Grains and beans like millet, amaranth, and chickpeas are lighter than brown rice, buckwheat, lentils and black beans.
-Tame down the spices in your stir fries.
+Tame down the spices in your stir-fries.
 Finally, swap lemon for lime and orange in your drinks and dishes.

 Add warming elements to cool foods

 This is the opposite approach to the later tip.
 If you choose to have a raw salad, pair it with a lemon-herb dressing with a dash of cayenne or a miso-tahini sauce with warm sesame oil.
 Try topping these salads with cooked beans, grains, or accompanying them with a cup of warm broth.
 If you have a smoothie or a juice, use fresh rather than frozen fruit and add fresh ginger, turmeric, or nutmeg.
-Add chia seeds or coconut oil to add healthy fats to increase absorption of these raw nutrients.
+Add chia seeds or coconut oil to add healthy fats to increase the absorption of these raw nutrients.
 Use mustard, black pepper, and fermented foods like sauerkraut as condiments.
-Ice cream and sorbet are a natural part of summer, but try balancing these treats with a warm (not boiling) cup of hot water to sooth your stomach.
+Ice cream and sorbet are a natural part of summer, but try balancing these treats with a warm (not boiling) cup of hot water to soothe your stomach.